Policies

 21. GENERAL PROVISIONS

-21.2 The parties declare that this contract, which includes the Contact Information, the Description of Services, the Particular Conditions and these General Conditions, constitutes the entire contractual relationship between them in relation to the subject matter of this contract, and no alteration, addition or revocation thereof shall be binding on any of the parties unless it is reduced to writing with their signatures.
+21.2 The parties declare that this contract, which includes the Contact Information, the Description of Services, the Particular Conditions, and these General Conditions, constitutes the entire contractual relationship between them in relation to the subject matter of this contract, and no alteration, addition, or revocation thereof shall be binding on any of the parties unless it is reduced to writing with their signatures.

 21.3 No extension of time or waiver that either party (“grantor”) may grant to the other party (“grantee”) shall constitute a waiver of any of the grantor’s rights, and the grantor shall not be precluded from exercising any rights against the grantee that have arisen in the past or that may arise in the future.

-21.4 Neither party may assign, transfer or delegate or by any means convey any of its rights or obligations under this contract without the prior written consent of the other party.
+21.4 Neither party may assign, transfer, or delegate, or by any means convey any of its rights or obligations under this contract without the prior written consent of the other party.

 We strive for transparency with our clients

-Get your hands on ITA PARATUS' general contracting conditions
+Get your hands on PARATUS'